Categories of Lagrangian Correspondences in Super Hilbert Spaces and Fermionic Functorial Field Theory: A fermionic field theory

-Let $X$ be a spin or spin$^c$ manifold with boundary.
+Let $X$ be a spin$^{(c)}$ manifold with boundary.
 We say that $X$ has product structure near the boundary if the boundary has a neighborhood isometric to the metric product $\partial X \times [0, \varepsilon)$, for some $\varepsilon >0$.
-In the spin$^c$ case, we additionally require that the spinor connection is a product connection over this neighborhood.
+We also require that the spinor connection is a product connection over this neighborhood.
 Such a manifold has a well-defined \emph{double}, obtained by gluing two copies of $X$ (one with the reversed orientation and spin structure) together at the common boundary.
-For details, see \cite[\S I.9]{BBW}.
+For details, see \cite[Section~I.9]{BBW}.